getnokori/js-framework-examples/svelte/basic/README.md

 # Getting Started

-For these demos to work on your local machine as shown in the example, you must first complete the Preqrequisites described in the root of this repository.
+For these demos to work on your local machine as shown in the example, you must first complete the preqrequisites described below.

 ```bash
 # Install Dependencies